MerginMaps/docs/src/field/stake-out/index.md

 3. Once you are closer to the point (less than 1 m), the stake out panel will switch to short navigation mode.
 ![short range](./stake-out-short.png)

-4. Precise stake out of the point (less than 10 cm) is highlighted by green:
+4. Precise stake out of the point (distance less than 10 cm) is highlighted by green:
 ![short range](./stake-out-short-done.png)